mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Get Order details.

-The order id will be read from the payment object.
+If not provided the order id will be read from the payment object.

+#### Connector Workflow
+1. The connector receives the request that includes:
+    - orderId(optional) - the order id to be retrieved.
+2. If not provided in the request the order_id will be read from the payment and PayPal api authorize order will be triggered with the id and any other passed data.
+3. The connector updates commercetools payment object.

 ***Endpoint:***